epispot/epispot/README.md

 in the `tests/tutorials` folder.
 All tutorials will have a `.md` file followed by a corresponding code file.
-If you get stuck, don't understand something, or just need to reference the documentation, per-class documentation can be found in the `docs/epispot` folder.
+If you get stuck, don't understand something, or just need to reference the documentation, per-class documentation can be found at https://epispot.github.io/epispot.
 You may also find it helpful to see the examples in the `tests/examples` folder.

 ## Screenshots